AN ARTICLE ABOUT MAGNETIC PICKUPS AND HOW BEST TO UTILIZE FINITE PICKUP FRONTAGE SPACE

 The next option to consider is extra-wide commercially-available pickups.
 There are pickups designed for instruments other than guitar which have sensitive frontage wider than the guitar pickup’s 2¼”.
 The widest that I’m aware of are pickups made for 12-string pedal steel guitar, with a sensitive span of 4”.
 Somewhat narrower pickups are available for 8-string guitars.
 Because the market for these is more specialized, you can expect them to cost more, starting something below $100 and extending up from there.
 Many of these pickups are well made and admirably quiet given the length of coil involved.
 A single extra-wide pickup typically is a more elegant solution to your pickup requirements than a staggered pair of guitar pickups.
 My current favorite among these is the Alumitone 12-string pedal steel pickup made by Lace, costing around $124.
 This pickup, which uses some innovative design ideas, has an additional advantage for makers of unconventional instruments: the pickup casing (in this instance more like a frame) is designed in such a way that, when two Alumitone pickups are positioned side by side in a line, the sensitivity gap between them is only about 3/8”– narrow enough that in many cases the gap can fall between two adjacent sounding elements without any missed coverage.

 In some cases, the most promising pickup configuration may involve the use of multiple spot pickups.
 These are extra-small pickups, such as might be used under a single string, tine or bar.
 This approach will suggest itself for instruments in which there are multiple sounding elements widely spaced.
 As an example, think of a marimba-like instrument using lengths of steel conduit as the sounding elements.
 In such an instrument, even a fairly small number of conduit tubes creates an array wide enough to make a single bar-shaped pickup quite impractical.
-In cases like that, a spot pickup under each bar might make more sense.
+In cases like that, a spot pickup under each bar can make more sense.